dbt-labs/docs.getdbt.com/website/docs/docs/cloud/migration.md

 pagination_prev: null
 ---

 dbt Labs is in the process of rolling out a new cell-based architecture for dbt Cloud.
-This architecture will be the foundation of dbt Cloud for years to come, and brings improved reliability, performance, and consistency to users of dbt Cloud.
+This architecture provides the foundation of dbt Cloud for years to come, and brings improved reliability, performance, and consistency to users of dbt Cloud.

 Migrations are being scheduled on a per-account basis.
 If you have yet to receive any communication (either with a banner or by email) about a migration date, you don't need to take any action at this time. dbt Labs will share information about your migration with you, with appropriate advance notice, when applicable to your account.